String art technique is easy and lots of fun. If you’ve got string and ink pads at home, you’re set to go.

-Not only is this technique so much fun, it’s also easy to teach it to your kids and your crafty friends.
-It’s a great excuse to get together for a crafty afternoon with your besties.
+Not only is this technique so much fun, it’s also easy to share it with kids and crafty friends.
+What a fantastic excuse to get together for a crafty afternoon with your besties.

 You will need:

-- Cotton string that you normally use for crochet or knitting projects, preferably white
+- Cotton string that you normally use for crochet or knitting projects, preferably white.

-- Paint, ink refills, watercolour or any colouring agent of your choice as long as it’s liquid
+- Paint, ink refills, watercolour or any colouring agent of your choice as long as it’s liquid.

 - Small plates

-- Card stock
+- Basic White Card Stock

-- Cut a long piece of string, around 18 inches long
+- Cut a long piece of string, around 18 inches long.

-- Prepare some inks/paint on your small plates
+- Prepare some inks/paint on your small plates.

 - Dip and soak your string on your prepared plates of ink/paint.

-- Place another card stock on top of your string, so now you now have a piece of string sandwiched between 2 card stocks
+- Place another card stock on top of your string, so now you now have a piece of string sandwiched between 2 card stocks.

-- Remove the top card stock and see your unique work of art
+- Remove the top card stock and see your unique work of art.